Enid Bagnold: Death and legacy

 Bagnold published her autobiography in 1969.
-She died on 31 March 1981 from bronchopneumonia and was cremated at Golders Green.
-Her ashes are buried at St Margaret’s church Rottingdean.
+She died on 31 March 1981 from bronchopneumonia and was cremated at Golders Green Crematorium.
+Her ashes are buried at St Margaret's Church, Rottingdean.
 Her biography, by Anne Sebba and published in 1987, revealed some of the more problematic and contradictory aspects of her life: literary feuds, her marriage, her approach to motherhood, pre-war Nazi sympathies, her morphine addiction, and her contempt of the many leading actors who appeared in her plays.
 Cecil Beaton called it "a strange, remarkable, original and warped life".